Pet Sloth: Legality, Feeding, and Housing Introduction

 Sloths are certainly unique and fascinating.
 They use the bathroom once every few days, descending down from the trees to bury their droppings.
 They also have symbiotic algae growing on their fur that is their main form of protection.

 The current state of sloth husbandry is still in the preliminary stages.
-There is much research that still needs to be done about them, making their indiscriminate sales a bit of a concern.
+There is much research that still needs to be done with them, making their indiscriminate sales a bit of a concern.
 There are two types of sloths; two-toed and three-toed.
 Three-fingered sloths do not survive outside of their natural habitat, so you will only see two-toed sloths available that are captive-bred; specifically the Linnaeus' two-toed sloth.

 A good portion of the information provided here comes from the Sloth Captive Husbandry Research Center, which is one of the few facilities focusing on the captive care of two-toed sloths.
 Unfortunately, this facility doesn't believe in educating pet owners on how to care for their sloths, despite the fact that they were very active in the pet trade a few years ago, even selling sloths as pets.